moq-wg/moq-transport/draft-lcurley-warp.md

 The media producer prioritizes and transmits streams out of order.
 Streams might be starved indefinitely during congestion.
-The producer and consumer MUST cancel a stream, preferrably the lowest priority, after reaching a resource limit.
+The producer and consumer MUST cancel a stream, preferably the lowest priority, after reaching a resource limit.

 # IANA Considerations
 TODO